Sussex II State Prison

-Sussex II State Prison is a prison of the Virginia Department of Corrections located in unincorporated Sussex County, Virginia, near Waverly.
-It is adjacent to Sussex I State Prison, which lies to its southeast, just across Mussellwhite Drive.
+Sussex II State Prison was a prison of the Virginia Department of Corrections located in unincorporated Sussex County, Virginia, near Waverly.
+It was adjacent to Sussex I State Prison, which lies to its southeast, just across Mussellwhite Drive.

-One of only four state prisons, the facility has a maximum capacity of 1,352 offenders.
-It is a security level 4 prison.
+One of only four state prisons, the facility had a maximum capacity of 1,352 offenders.
+It was a security level 4 prison.
 The prison offers vocational and educational programs, as well as re-entry to offenders who qualify.
-In terms of building structure, the facility is identical to Sussex I State Prison.
+In terms of building structure, the facility was identical to Sussex I State Prison.

 In May 2004, two inmates attempted to escape the prison in a truck but were apprehended.